alicaleonie05/graphLayouts_with_tSNE/README.md

 <br>
 Generate graph layouts of can_96 and dwt_1005 in Layouts_StructuralGraphsGraph using generateLayouts.ipynb<br>

-can_96 and dwt_1005 - Two structural datasets containing 96 nodes and 768 edges, and 1005 nodes and 8621 edges, respectively. <br> Both are obtained from the SuiteSparse Matrix Collection (formerly: Florida Sparse Matrix Collection), publicly available on https://sparse.tamu.edu/ (Davis and Hu 2011).
+can_96 and dwt_1005 - Two structural datasets containing 96 nodes and 768 edges, and 1005 nodes and 8621 edges, respectively.
+Both are obtained from the SuiteSparse Matrix Collection (formerly: Florida Sparse Matrix Collection), publicly available on https://sparse.tamu.edu/ (Davis and Hu 2011).
 For dwt_1005 c.f. https://math.nist.gov/MatrixMarket/data/Harwell-Boeing/dwt/dwt_1005.html. <br>

 We use openTSNE (https://opentsne.readthedocs.io/en/stable/) and NetworkX (https://networkx.org/) to obtain the Graph Layouts.<br>